Hotspot Shield Review: Quick Expert Summary

 Split-Tunneling (Smart VPN)

-Hotspot Shield has good split-tunneling that lets you exclude apps and websites outside the VPN tunnel.
+Hotspot Shield has good split-tunneling that lets you exclude apps and/or websites outside the VPN tunnel.
 When I tested Hotspot Shield’s split-tunneling feature, I connected to a VPN server in my home country (Romania) to download a file, and I routed my bank’s website through my local network (many banks block VPNs).

 Built-in Speed Test

 Hotspot Shield has a useful and accurate built-in speed test that you can use to quickly determine your VPN speeds and your ISP’s speeds.
 You can use the speed test before connecting to a VPN server to get a baseline of your speeds, and you can also run the speed test while connected to a VPN server to see how much Hotspot Shield decreased your speed.